 Back

 What you are seeing: a vertical cross-section of a red giant with the buoyancy-trapped =1\ell = 1 g-mode oscillating inside its core cavity.
 The cavity is where N(r)>0N(r) > 0 (radiative buoyancy region); a convective core or envelope shuts it off.
-The right panels show the Brunt-Vaisala profile N(r)N(r) that sets the cavity, and the resulting comb of g-mode periods spaced by Π1\Pi_1.
+The panels below show the Brunt-Vaisala profile N(r)N(r) that sets the cavity, and the resulting comb of g-mode periods spaced by Π1\Pi_1.
 Switching between RGB and red-clump profiles changes the buoyancy integral, which changes Π1\Pi_1 from 80\sim 80 s to 250\sim 250 s

 profileRGB